Aman1706/world-recipes-app/README.md

 Users can either create accounts(JWT) or sign in using Google(GoogleAuth).

-This App is using React Js in the front end, Express.js/Node.js in the backend and MongoDB as the database.

 The CRUD operations that users can perform are view recipes by cuisine, view individual recipes, create and edit recipes.

 RTE Editor using React Quill has been implemented in the add recipe form page for ingredients and instructions.